Montaval: Assessment

 In their book, A Century of Champions, based on the Timeform rating system, John Randall and Tony Morris rated Montaval a "poor" winner of the King George.

 Stud record

 At the end of his racing career, Montaval was bought by Lord Harrington and sent to stand as a breeding stallion in Ireland.
 In 1961 he was sold again and exported to Japan.
 His progeny included Nihon Pillow Ace who won the Satsuki Shō in 1966.

+Pedigree

+Montaval is inbred 3S x 5D to the stallion Blandford, meaning that he appears third generation on the sire side of his pedigree, and fifth generation (via Blenheim) on the dam side of his pedigree.